-For over 32 years John Ashworth has advocated for clients nationwide in complex environmental and business disputes, and has counseled clients on environmental issues in business and real estate transactions.
+For 35 years John Ashworth has advocated for clients nationwide in complex environmental and business disputes, and has counseled clients on environmental issues in business and real estate transactions.
 John’s goal for his clients is to resolve their disputes in an effective, timely, and cost-efficient manner through negotiation, mediation, and arbitration.
 However, as an experienced trial attorney, he knows that there are matters where a negotiated conclusion is not possible or desired and a trial is necessary.

 John has successfully represented clients in environmental cleanup litigation involving multiparty Superfund sites, defended and prosecuted cost recovery and contribution lawsuits, handled claims involving leaking underground storage tanks, and defended citizen suits under the Clean Water Act.
 He currently represents BNSF Railway Company, part of the 14-member Lower Willamette PRP Group, in the sediment investigation and cleanup of the Portland Harbor Superfund Site, and related natural resource damages claims.
 John has handled and resolved environmental cleanups for clients in the transportation, manufacturing, agribusiness, real estate, health care, dry cleaning, and bulk fuel industries.
 He is experienced in rail yards, sediment sites, mining sites, landfills, hazardous waste incinerators, chlorinated solvent sites, manufacturing plants, commercial properties, industrial properties, and lead contamination from gun clubs among other sites with contamination issues.